 - A request for remedial action.

-If you have questions, comments or if you wish to make known your dissatisfaction regarding a Beneva product or service, start by contacting the representative you normally deal with or contact Beneva’s Customer Service team directly.
-For more details, refer to the following page on our website: Contact us
+If you have any questions, comments or wish to make known your dissatisfaction regarding a Beneva product or service, start by contacting your representative or the Customer Service team directly.

-In most cases, issues are resolved at this stage.
-However, this was not the case and you want to make a complaint, follow the instructions in the next step.
+Most issues are resolved at this stage.
+If this is not the case and you wish to file a complaint, proceed to the next step.

-If for a particular reason your request has not been resolved in the previous steps, your request will be processed by the complaints officer.
+If, for any reason, your review request was not settled in the previous steps, it will be handled by the Complaints Officer.

 To file a complaint, you may: